voxTeam/ps_banner/tests/E2E/README.md

 - [prestashop_test_lib](https://www.npmjs.com/package/prestashop_test_lib) which uses [playwright](https://playwright.dev/) as a node library to automate browsers.
 - [mocha](https://mochajs.org/) as a test framework.
 - [chai](https://www.chaijs.com/) as an assertion library.
-- [js-image-generator](https://www.npmjs.com/package/js-image-generator) to generate fake images for tests.
+- [js-image-generator](https://www.npmjs.com/package/js-image-generator) as a node library to generate fake images for tests.

 ## Running tests

-Before running tests, you should run `npm install`, to install all dependencies and to download browsers.
+Before running tests, you should run `npm install`, to install all dependencies.
 ### Running all tests

 ```shell